unclejamal/parallel-change/README.md

 ### What is Parallel Change?

-This is a pattern that can be used to evolve a design safely by introducing backwards compatible changes to a software design without breaking existing clients of code.
+Also known as Expand and Contract, this is a pattern that can be used to evolve a design safely by introducing backwards compatible changes to a software design without breaking existing clients of code.
 It involves three steps: